FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     * `enabled` - (Optional) Whether or not this tenant has the WebAuthn reauthentication workflow enabled.
 The reauthentication workflow will automatically prompt a user to authenticate using WebAuthn for repeated logins from the same device.
 Note: A license is required to utilize WebAuthn..
     * `user_verification_requirement` - (Optional) Determines the user verification requirement for WebAuthn passkey registration when using the bootstrap workflow.
 The possible values are: Discouraged, Preferred and Required.
 Note: A license is required to utilize WebAuthn..
   * `relying_party_id` - (Optional) The value this tenant will use for the Relying Party Id in WebAuthn ceremonies.
 Passkeys can only be used to authenticate on sites using the same Relying Party Id they were registered with.
 This value must match the browser origin or be a registrable domain suffix of the browser origin.
 For example, if your domain is auth.piedpiper.com, you could use auth.piedpiper.com or piedpiper.com but not m.auth.piedpiper.com or com.
 When this parameter is omitted, FusionAuth will use null for the Relying Party Id in passkey creation and request options.
 A null value in the WebAuthn JavaScript API will use the browser origin.
 Note: A license is required to utilize WebAuthn.
   * `relying_party_name` - (Optional) The value this tenant will use for the Relying Party name in WebAuthn ceremonies.
 This value may be displayed by browser or operating system dialogs during WebAuthn ceremonies.
 When this parameter is omitted, FusionAuth will use the tenant.issuer value.
-Note: A license is required to utilize WebAuthn..
+Note: A license is required to utilize WebAuthn.
+* `webhook_ids` - (Optional) An array of Webhook Ids.
+For Webhooks that are not already configured for All Tenants, specifying an Id on this request will indicate the associated Webhook should handle events for this tenant.